amitchaulagain/restaurant/README.md

 Update CMS and Site Settings inside Admin Panel (/admin/dashboard) Once (empty or filled doesn't matter), and then goto frontend
 > when project loads for first time db won't have values of CMS and Site setting, by updating those fields will be created, so frontend wouldn't show errors after that...

-I am writing this documentaion while this project is still in making, because I was bored...

-I will add more soon, If my mind says, lol...

-If You are still reading, then Thanks and Welcome...

-Hope My project helps you any ways...

 >>>>>>> develop